mikebannister/mikebannister.github.com/source/_posts/2011-10-03-create-a-rails-engine-with-rspec-and-capybara-tests.markdown

     emacs spec/acceptance/squishes_spec.rb

-Add
+And add

+{% codeblock spec/acceptance/squishes_spec.rb lang:ruby %}

 require 'acceptance/acceptance_helper'

 feature "Squishes", %q{
   In order to be better than my friends
   As a kid
   I want to create and manage my squishes
 } do

   background do
     Squishable::Squish.create!(:squash => 'Squoshy Squish')
     Squishable::Squish.create!(:squash => 'Sploshy Squish')
   end

-      scenario "View a list of squishes" do visit '/squishable/squishes'
+  scenario "View a list of squishes" do
+    visit '/squishable/squishes'
     page.should have_content('Squoshy Squish')
     page.should have_content('Sploshy Squish')
   end
 end

+{% endcodeblock %}

 Run specs to see them fail